 Measure Your Feet at Home (2 minutes)

-- Trace: Stand on a sheet of paper against a wall; heels touching the wall.
+- Trace: Stand on paper with your heel to the wall.
 Mark the longest toe.

-- Length: Measure wall → toe mark (in cm/mm).
-Do both feet; use the longer number.
+- Length: Measure wall to toe mark.
+Do both feet; use the longer.

-- Width: Wrap a soft tape around the widest part (ball) of each foot.
-Note the larger value.
+- Width: Wrap soft tape at the widest part (ball) of your foot.
+Use the larger.

-If you use custom insoles or toe warmers, measure again with them in mind.
+If you use custom insoles or toe warmers, measure again with them in.

-- EE (wide): Extra forefoot room for splay; helpful if you feel pressure along the cap edges.
+Extra forefoot room for splay; try if you feel pressure at cap edges.

-- EEE (extra-wide): For broader forefeet or thick winter socks; keeps nerves from getting pinched.
+For broader forefeet or thick socks; prevents nerves from getting pinched.

-If your toes graze the sides of the cap (not the leather), go wider, not longer.
+If your toes graze the sides of the cap (not just the leather), go wider, not longer.
+For help picking a forgiving fit, see our Work Boots for Sore, Tired Feet guide.

 Toe Room & Safety Caps

-- Check: Walk downhill or simulate a ladder step; toes shouldn’t slam the cap.
+- Check: Walk downhill or simulate ladder step; toes shouldn’t slam the cap.

 Break-In Plan (Avoid Hot Spots)

-- Start with 1–2 hours on day one (easy duty), then increase daily.
+- Start with 1–2 hours (easy duty), then increase daily.

-- Use work socks and consider a thin liner sock the first week.
+- Use work socks; try a thin liner sock for the first week.

-- Flex the forefoot by hand before the first wear to soften the joint.
+- Flex forefoot by hand before first wear to soften the joint.

-- Spot-treat rub areas with a little moleskin or athletic tape until the leather relaxes.
+- Spot-treat rubs with moleskin or tape until the leather relaxes.

 Persistent heel rub = heel too loose.
-Try a heel-lock lacing (below) or consider a different last.
+Try heel-lock lacing or a different last.

 Socks & Blister Prevention